 Are electronic signatures legally valid?
 Absolutely.
 Under the ESIGN and UETA acts in the U.S. and the eIDAS regulation in the EU, eSignatures are equally as legally binding as handwritten signatures.

 Need a secure document signing solution?
 In these challenging times, businesses need secure eSignatures more than ever to stay productive while working from home.
 Whether you’re US based, or international, Nitro Sign is compliant with both the US and the EU eSignature legislation.

 That’s why we’ve launched Better Together with Nitro Sign.
-With this limited-time offer, our industry-leading eSignature solution is free for the rest of 2020 – no complications, no catches, no limits, and no credit card.
+Our industry-leading eSignature solution is available to all via a free trial – no complications, no catches, no limits, and no credit card.